Fuiakoi/hovedopgave/README.md

 # Hovedopgave
-This is a Graphical user interface, designed to demo/showcase a device information gathering library and to work in tandem with X. Its developed in Unity with C# and designed to run on both Android and iOS platforms.
+This is a Graphical user interface, designed to demo/showcase a device information gathering library and to work in tandem with [dk.zealand.device-info](https://github.com/Fuiakoi/dk.zealand.device-info.git).
+It's developed in Unity with C# and designed to run on both Android and iOS platforms.

 ### Features
 The GUI current includes the following buttons